EENI Global Business School

 3. To explore the Algerian trade relations with the student's country

-5. To examine the profile of the Algerian businesspeople and enterprises
+5. To examine the profile of the Algerian businesspeople and companies

 6. To develop a business plan for the Algerian Market